joeycumines/dates-timestamps-and-aggregated-data/README.md

 `endTime` for a range over the last _n_ days, suitable for use within URL query parameters.
 The `startTime` and `endTime` can be reversed, to extract the original timestamp + number of days.
-Both bounds are stable, due to being inclusive any in-progress day.
+Both bounds are stable, due to being inclusive of any in-progress day.
 This mitigates potential confusion, caused by display of partially aggregated data, while still allowing display of such data in the interim.